amputek/CELL/README.md

-Cell v0.1
+CELL
 =========

-CELL is an audio-visual game built in Cinder and SuperCollider, and uses Open Sound Control protocol to allow communication between Cinder and SuperCollider
+CELL is an audio-visual game built in Cinder and SuperCollider, and uses Open Sound Control protocol to allow communication between Cinder and SuperCollider.

+CELL was built over a year for an Undergraduate Final Year Project for Music Informatics BSc at the University of Sussex.

 Cinder: http://libcinder.org/